Skip to content

 Moderate, set conservatively for deeper skin.
 The severity sits next to the concern, never framed as a diagnosis.

-The real result screen, annotated live.
-Each structured part marked: a severity read, Fitzpatrick-aware education, a catalog-guarded service, and a skin-of-color product note.
+The result screen, annotated.
+Each structured part marked: a severity read, skin-tone-aware education, a catalog-guarded service, and a product note.
 None of it framed as a diagnosis.

 The problem was not AI accuracy